emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    - Look for the most recent build of the branch in the `GitHub workflows for the repo`_.

-   If there is a failed build you should not execute this procedure, but talk to the contributor about fixing the branch.
+   If there is a failed build you should not execute `the merging procedure`_, but talk to the contributor about fixing the branch.

    If the branch is in the `Ravenbrook MPS repo on GitHub`_ and builds are missing from the "checks" section of pull request, inform sysadmins that CI isn't functioning.

-   If you have no build and test results, you can still execute this procedure, with caution.
+   If you have no build and test results, you can still execute `the merging procedure`_, with caution.

 #.
 Does the branch merge cleanly in to master and pass tests on all
    target platforms?